BrowserBox/BrowserBox/README.md

 **Can you rush legacy Flash applications?**

-There's a customized version of Viewfind Pro with Flash support via two separate paths: Legacy Chrome (pre [Chrome 88+ - Jan 2021](https://www.chromium.org/flash-roadmap#TOC-Flash-Support-Removed-from-Chromium-Target:-Chrome-88---Jan-2021-)) with [:heavy_check_mark:vfb], and using latest Chrome with [ruffle](https://github.com/ruffle-rs/ruffle). ***However***, there's no guaruntee that your particular application will work, because ruffle still has many missing features and bugs, and because streaming your app over the network in a virtual browser may introduce other issues for your application, or simply be not suitable in your case.
+There's a customized version of Viewfind Pro with Flash support via two separate paths: Legacy Chrome (pre [Chrome 88+ - Jan 2021](https://www.chromium.org/flash-roadmap#TOC-Flash-Support-Removed-from-Chromium-Target:-Chrome-88---Jan-2021-)) with [xvfb], and using latest Chrome with [ruffle](https://github.com/ruffle-rs/ruffle). ***However***, there's no guaruntee that your particular application will work, because ruffle still has many missing features and bugs, and because streaming your app over the network in a virtual browser may introduce other issues for your application, or simply be not suitable in your case.

 But in the ideal case, yes, it can be done, and you can embed your legacy Flash player app in a VF Pro iframe and put it on your site.